ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/case_study_plotting_hurricane_sandy_on_a_map.rst

 ========================================

 Generate a macro which will reproduce your plot with a single click.
-This can be done either by clicking the **Generate Macro** button from the **Display Window** or by editing a new *Macro* icon, dropping your data and visdef icons into it and adding a ``plot()`` command.
+This can be done either by clicking the **Generate Macro** button from the **Display Window** or by editing a new *Macro* icon, dropping your data and visdef icons into it and adding a :func:`plot` command.
 Do it using the **Generate Macro** button and we will gain a little extra functionality for free.
 The generated macro will be called *MacroFramework1*; Metview rescans its folders every few seconds, so it might not appear immediately.
 Right-click and choose **visualise** to obtain our normal on-screen plot, or choose **execute** to generate a PDF file of the plot.
 Look at the generated Macro code to see how this is done!
-Different output formats will be studied in more depth in `Working with graphical output <https://confluence.ecmwf.int/display/METV/Working+with+graphical+output>`_.
+Different output formats will be studied in more depth in :ref:`Working with graphical output <working_with_graphical_output>`.

 Overlaying Both Fields